mcdevzofcZour/heckeruwu/README.md

 This is a web application for the remote access to the mobile device through a web browser.
 The app is written in HTML, CSS, and Javascript (WebRTC library is used for displaying the screencast and transferring gestures to a mobile device).

 The source code of the web application is stored in the folder `web-admin/`.
 During the deployment, it is compiled by using gulp: CSS and JS are minified and concatenated.
 The production files are stored in the folder `deploy/dist/web-admin`.
-In the same folder, a configuration file `settings.js` is stored, which contains the aPuppet settings (paths, ports, secrets).
+In the same folder, a configuration file `settings.js` is stored, which contains the Headwind Remote settings (paths, ports, secrets).

 If you need to modify the source code of the web admin application, modify the `web-admin` folder and run the following command to apply your changes: